Freshchris01/toggle-test-file/README.md

-# toggle-test-file README
+# Toggle Test File README

-This is a vscode extension, which helps you navigate to test files directly.
+This is a vscode extension, which helps you switch between source files and test files.
-The current version only supports **Ruby** and doesn't provide the possibility for any configuration.
+The current version only supports **Ruby**, but the file-endings can be costumized, as well as a testing file suffix.

 ## Features